 In 2010 we began collaborating with the developers of DocTracker (DT) – Bob Oeste and Mary MacNeil – on how the system might be customized to handle complex financial documents.
 DocTracker, a content management database for documentary editions, was initially crafted for a born-digital edition – The Dolley Madison Digital Edition.
 It centralizes and facilitates the complete editorial process: document search and collection, document cataloging, transcription and markup, source-image storage, editorial workflow management, gathering of metadata, annotation, and XML output.
 Beginning in July 2012 we partnered with the DT development team, along with the Civil War Governors of Kentucky Digital Documentary Edition, to expand DocTracker’s menu of core functions, and to tackle data entry and output requirements of complex documentary materials.
 A significant part of this expansion included the development of solutions for editing, representing (both transcription and data), and publishing financial documents.
-The National Historical Publications and Records Commission (NHPRC) provided funding for the development work and eventual release of the beta and final versions of DocTracker, which will be freely available by June 2014 at http://www.doctracker.org.
+The National Historical Publications and Records Commission (NHPRC) provided funding for the development work and eventual release of the beta and final versions of DocTracker, which will be eventually freely available at http://www.doctracker.org.

 In 2013 the National Historical Publications and Records Commission awarded The Papers of George Washington a three-year grant for the Financial Papers Project.
 Over the next three years, the GWFPP team will work on accomplishing the following goals: